Brook Forest, Colorado

 Brook Forest is an unincorporated community and a census-designated place (CDP) located in Jefferson and Clear Creek counties, Colorado, United States.
 The population was 622 at the 2020 census.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.

 History

 The Brook Forest, Colorado, post office operated from October 11, 1921, until Feb 15, 1949.
 The Evergreen Post Office (ZIP Code 80439) now serves the area.

 Geography

-Brook Forest is located at coordinates at an elevation of 8035 ft.

 At the 2020 United States Census, the Brook Forest CDP had an area of 3.597 km2, all land.

 Demographics

 The United States Census Bureau defined the Brook Forest CDP for the United States Census 2020.